lanbaoshen/lanbaoshen.github.io/docs/blog/posts/source-code-batch-changes.md

 Sometimes, existing code needs to be modified in batches, and these operations are too complex to be achieved through the IDE's replacement function.

-[AST (Abstract Syntax Trees)](https://docs.python.org/3/library/ast.html) is a good choice to do that.
+[AST](https://docs.python.org/3/library/ast.html) is a good choice to do that.

 <!-- more -->